isaqueprofeta/zabbix-vagrant/README.md

 ## What is this project?

-This is the Vagrant configuration used in my box for [Zabbix](https://www.zabbix.com/) at VagrantCloud in isaqueprofeta/zabbix for VirtualBox provider.
+This is the Vagrant configuration used in my boxes for [Zabbix](https://www.zabbix.com/) at [VagrantCloud](https://app.vagrantup.com/isaqueprofeta).
 They start out with Zabbix Server 5.2, Apache and PostgreSQL 12 with TimescaleDB.
-The Operating System is CentOS 8.
+The options of Operating System is CentOS 8 or Debian 10.

 ## How do I install Vagrant?

-The host OS used in testing these examples was Ubuntu-based 18.04, but any OS should work as long as VirtualBox can be installed.
 The VirtualBox version used is 6.1 and Vagrant version is v2.2.14.

 - Download VirtualBox 6.1: https://www.virtualbox.org/wiki/Downloads
 - Download Vagrant 2.2.14: https://www.vagrantup.com/downloads